 Steve Hoffman's intense passion for wildlife began in Yellowstone (in 1970) while serving as a short-order cook at Mammoth Hot Springs.
 He spent every free minute exploring the park’s wild backcountry, and loves sharing his breadth of knowledge about the park with visitors.

 Steve “Esh” Eshbaugh fell in love with Yellowstone in the early 80’s.
 As a college student, the park provided real-life examples of his plant studies as a botany student.
-Esh served as a ranger in the Canyon Area in 1985.
+Esh served as a naturalist-ranger in the Canyon Area in 1985.
 A dozen years later, he started a nature tour company that focused on tours in Yellowstone.

 Our itinerary is flexible, depending upon your interests and expectations for the day (as well as where we meet you).
 We can pick you up most anywhere you wish inside the park, or in Gardiner or West Yellowstone, or preferably in Bozeman (our base of operations).
 For the best wildlife viewing we'll start very early in the morning – this will give us the best chance for seeing rare wildlife such as wolves and grizzly bears.
 Lamar Valley is the ideal place for early morning wildlife watching, but we'll customize your trip with current wildlife movements and sightings.